mindsandthings/Obsidian_Repo/1. Projects/i - x477 indexing course/Module 8/Indexing project 3 notes - Green.md

 # For me to check

-- Write an intro note re n for note
+- Write an intro note re n for note to say notes are represented with n
 - Finish up names, then finish this list, and send to Kendra
-- Change to indexing the name
--- am I indexing the name or the discussion about the person? check this.
--- am I indexing cases as names, or cases as discussion ranges? *note - I have been indexing as names, will need to redo if discussion ranges*
+- Check all page numbers and ranges for names
+- Redo cases as ranges

-==go back through and pick up red topics
+- ==go back through and pick up red topics
-==go back through and index introduction
+- ==go back through and index introduction

-review meta topic entry for double postings
+- review meta topic entry for double postings'
+- remove alphabet separators
+- take out fictional names
+- don't index hypothetical examples
+- submit the list of discrepancies/first name additions when you submit the index

 Depending on characters' names: I have marked Cyrano de Bergerac and Christian with (fictional character), since it is otherwise ambiguous who or what is being referred to (since Cyrano de Bergerac was also a real person, and "Christian" is not solely a given name).
 I feel like for consistency's sake I ought to do this with Roxane, the third character from the play, but then that makes me feel like I ought to do it with all the fictional characters.